 - ZEF- BMO Emerging Markets Bond (Canadian Index hedged), invests in bonds from countries such as South Korea, Russia, Mexico and Indonesia

 - VRE- Vanguard Canadian Capped REITs Infex ETF (Real Estate Investment Trusts)- the interesting thing here is that they have a very low assets under management, only $94 million.
 ModernAdvisor states that they use this particular ETF because it is the least costly one available.

 There you have, a comprehensive summary on the low down of ModernAdvisor and a glimpse of what ModernAdvisor looks like when you start to you use it.

 Act Now!
 How to Open a ModernAdvisor Account

-Just make sure you have the information below handy and then click here to open an account at ModernAdvisor and instantly get $50,000 managed for free – for a full year – simply because you’re a loyal Young and Thrifty reader.
+Just make sure you have the information below handy and then click here to open an account at ModernAdvisor and instantly get $50,000 managed for free – for a full year – with our exclusive Modern Advisor promo offer code.